zeus-fyi/zeus/README.md

 ### Deployable Topologies ###

-### Systems Orchestration Topology ###
+### Network Orchestration Topology ###

-One or many network matrix system topologies that are combined with orchestration workflows from Artemis (coming soon), and Zeus, to build complex control flows and/or sequenced network states.
+One or many network matrix system topologies that are combined with orchestration workflows from Artemis, and Zeus, to build complex control flows and/or sequenced network states.
 This could be an enterprise fleet of infrastructure, a complex devops operation done at scale, or a simulation of a large testnet, or a built-in orchstration flow for automating web3 smart contract interactions for users and sending them notifications and prompts.

 ### Matrix Topology ###